fluffy/ietf/snowflake/draft-jennings-dispatch-snowflake.md

 the Receiver Agent proceeds with gathering the candidates defined by its local policies or previous knowledge of connectivity checks.
-The Receiver Agent then directs the Sender Agent to carryout STUN connectivity checks by sending the "DoPing" control message via the backchannel.
+The Receiver Agent then directs the Sender Agent to carryout STUN connectivity checks towards the receiver by sending the "DoPing" control message via the backchannel.
 This message is populated with the candidate pair that the receiver wants the sender to verify the reachability.

-The Receiver Agent may sends multiple "DoPing" messages to the Sender Agent per candidate pair to be tested for connectivity, as deemed necessary.
-The order, the timing and the number of candidate pairs to be tested are totally under the control of the Receiver Agent's specific implementation.
+The Receiver Agent may sends multiple "DoPing" messages to the Sender Agent, sending "DoPing" message per candidate pair to be tested for connectivity, as deemed necessary.
+The order, the timing and the number of candidate pairs to be tested are fully controlled by the Receiver Agent's implementation.

 On receiving the "DoPing" message with the candidate pair to be tested, the Sender Agent carries out STUN ping checks on that candidate pair.
 It does so by sending the STUN Binding Request message towards the receiver over the media path (as its done with ICE today).
 This opens up the required local pinholes and are further maintained by the Sender for the duration of the session.
+The Sender Agent also ensures that the frequency and the timing of these checks respect the congestion control requirements for the underlying transport.

 On receiving the STUN Ping from the Sender Agent, the Receiver Agent does the following two things:

 1. It responds to the connectivity check on the media path by sending a STUN Binding Response.
-2. It also sends a "Got Ping" control message with the details from the STUN Binding Response over the backchannel to the Sender Agent.
+2. It also sends a "GotPing" control message with the details from the STUN Binding Response over the backchannel to the Sender Agent.
 This is done so that the Sender Agent can verify the connectivity status results over the backchannel as well.
-This mechanism is beneficial especially for one-sided media scenarios where the Receiver Agent can't send the STUN response to the sender or if the response to STUN connectivity response was lost in transmission.
+This mechanism is especially beneficial for one-sided media scenarios where the Receiver Agent can't send the STUN response to the sender or if the response to STUN connectivity response was lost in transmission.

 If a successful STUN Ping response was received (either via the media path or the backchannel), there is a viable path for the Sender to transmit the media.

 The above set of procedures can be continuously performed during the lifetime of the session as and when the Receiver Agent determines